weemo/iOS-SDK/README.md

 - `- (void)toggleVideoSource`: two cameras are available on every supported device type and you can switch between them.
 - `- (void)toggleAudioSource`: if a headset is connected, this affects both iPad and iPhone as the sound can be played through the headset or the loudspeaker.
 Without headset, only the iPhone is affected by this function -- the incoming audio can be streamed through the regular phone audio output or on speakers.

-Each of this changes calls a function in the WeemoCallDelegate, if such functions are implemented in the delegate.
+A change to any of these controls will be observed in the WeemoCallDelegate where modifications to the GUI should be performed.

 ## Known Limitations